Shougo/deoplete.nvim/README.md

 ========

 Deoplete is the abbreviation of "dark powered neo-completion".
-It provides asynchronous keyword completion system in the current buffer.
-Deoplete cannot be customized and has not many features currently.
-It is provided for testing purpose.
+It provides an asynchronous keyword completion system in the current buffer.
+Deoplete cannot be customized and doesn't currently have many features.
+It is provided for testing purposes.

-**Note:** It is still alpha version!
+**Note:** It is still an alpha version!
 It is not for production use.

 ## Installation